We have decided regretfully that there should be no further services in Shipbourne Church after the morning service on Sunday 10 January.

 Christ the Son of God perfect in you the image of his glory and gladden your hearts with the good news of his kingdom; and the blessing of God Almighty, the Father, the Son, and the Holy Spirit, be upon you and all those you love and miss, this day and always.
 Amen.

 As well as our Christmas services in church, we recorded a special ‘Festival of Readings and Music’ so everyone can join in, to celebrate the birth of Christ.
 This can be found athttps://www.youtube.com/embed/5ZZOFPNsVpQ?feature=oembed

 Our normal pattern of services

-Normally we hold services each month in the two churches in our benefice, in Shipbourne or Plaxtol, as set out below, although as explained above, all services have been suspended for the foreseeable future.
+We normally hold services each month in the two churches in our benefice, in Shipbourne or Plaxtol, as set out below .
 There are also special services for Christmas and Easter and the other festivals of the church.

 (when there is one)